Rayyy14/Rayyy14/README.md

-- 👋 Hi, I’m sreya
+- 🌚 Hey, I’m sreya!
-- 👀 I’m interested in
+- 👀 I’m interested in coding and developing and designing new things.
-- 🌱 I’m currently learning
+- 🌱 I’m just a beginner.
-- 💞️ I’m looking to collaborate on
 - 📫 How to reach me - @sreyaaa.__ (on ig)
-- ⚡ Fun fact: